 Bones grow under the influence of a variety of factors, such as growth hormone.
 Similarly to growth charts, bone growth has been tracked and recorded in many children in order to be able to assign specific radiographic findings to a child’s age.
 In other words, the bone age tells the physician how far along the child is in his growth.

 The radiologist specifically examines the epiphyseal growth centers to determine the age.
-All children with failure to grow should have a hand x-ray.
-If the child presents with failure to thrive, and had normal or nonspecific values, the child should also receive a hand x-ray.
+All children with a failure to grow should have a hand X-ray.
+If the child presents with failure to thrive, and had normal or non-specific values, the child should also receive a hand X-ray.

 Interpreting bone age results

 If the child has normal or near normal growth velocity and a bone age that matches the child’s chronological age, suspect genetic causes (e.g. familial short stature or Down’s syndrome) or congenital disorders.